earthly/website/blog/_posts/2024-04-04-cosine_similarity_text_embeddings.md

 }
 ```

-Now, if you look at these three numbers as a point in 3-dimensional space, you can see what we've done is found a way to map a word into a 3-dimensional space such that items near each other are related on the dimensions we care about.
+Now, if you look at these three numbers as a point in three-dimensional space, you can see that we've found a way to map a word into three-dimensional space such that items near each other are related to the dimensions we care about.

 In our footwear, construction materials and pets website, we should find that this view of our has three pretty clear clusters of related data, but thre might be some out outlier groups for the pet rock people of the world.
 This projection of the data is a text embedding.

-Obviously the problem will all this is coming up with what all the dimensions are and with the giant membership list for everything word that's important to you.
-In the real world we will have a lot more words than this, and we will need a lot more categories, to disambiguate them.
-For instance, lots of words would score [0,0,0] like `sadness` or `purple` `philosophy` even though they have nothing to do with each other.
+The problem with all this is coming up with all the dimensions and the giant membership list for every word that's important to you.
+In the real world, we will have a lot more words than this, and we will need a lot more categories to disambiguate them.
+For instance, many words would score [0,0,0] like `sadness` or `purple` and `philosophy` even though they have nothing to do with each other.
 We will get to that soon enough, but assuming we have these values, how do we figure out what's related to what?

-## What is cosine simularity
+## What is cosine similarity

-Ok, time to get a little mathy.
-If we take our points in three dimensional space, and treat them as a vector from [0,0,0] to their value, we get a bunch of arrows in three dimensional space.
-Here is dog and brick.
+Ok, it's time to get a little mathy.
+If we take our points in three-dimensional space and treat them as a vector from [0,0,0] to their value, we get a bunch of arrows in three-dimensional space.
+Here is `dog` and `brick`.

 <div class="wide">
 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/5500.png --alt {{ Large Angle Between Dog and Brick }} %}
 <figcaption>Large Angle Between Dog and Brick</figcaption>
 </div>

 You'll notice that the angle between these points is quite large.
-But if we compare related terms that's not the case.
+But if we compare related terms, that's not the case.

 <div class="wide">
 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/5920.png --alt {{ Small Angle Between Dog and Cat }} %}
 <figcaption>Small Angle Between Dog and Cat</figcaption>
 </div>

-So the angle is a great measurement to use for simularity and thankfully it's fairly easy to calcualate.
-This is high school math, but we are just going to be adding some more dimemsions.
+So, the angle is a great measurement to use for similarity, and thankfully, it's fairly easy to calculate.
+This is high school math, but we are just going to be adding some more dimensions.

 ```